DataTables – Client-side Processing VS Server-side Processing

 Server-Side Processing

-This strategy is highly beneficial for handling large datasets alleviating client-side performance concerns.
+There are various benefits of server side processing.
+Handling large datasets alleviating client-side performance concerns.
 However, it can lead to slightly slower response times, especially when working with remote servers.

 Why do we use DataTables instead of simple Html tables?